abaykerimov/simple-blog/README.md

-# Simple Blog using Python/Django
+# Simple blog using Python Django